Nov. 13, 2020

 Contact your local authority and apply for any planning permissions you might need in order to start.
 Permissions are sometimes required but when you consider using semi-permanent tents for your accommodations, the paperwork should be much lighter than in the case of permanent structures.
-Please remember, each country may review the site using a different set of criteria.
+Please remember, that each country may review the site using a different set of criteria.
 These may include the type of accommodation, your location, road accessibility, traffic flow, topography, the economy size of the site, impact on infrastructure, etc.

 As a business owner, you want a product that is durable, easy to use, easy to maintain, and repairable.
 Customers look for comfort, style, and features that make it easy to crack a window in the summer or light up a tent stove in the fall.
 If you don’t know how to choose a glamping tent, please read the article "Glamping Tents Buyers Guide".

 There are many different glamping tent manufacturers that make glamping-style tents, and glamping tents come in several varieties, shapes, and sizes.
 What’s more, there is a multitude of impressive features available.

 So, to avoid making mistakes when it comes to choosing the best one here are things that you need to look for in a glamping tent.
 This should be an easy task, but do not underestimate the power that a high-quality, well-designed tent can have on the success of your business.

 Once your tent kits are on their way and your location is sorted, sketch out the services and facilities that you will offer.
 These may include power systems, appliances, furniture, sewage systems, waste treatment equipment, sanitary facilities, and other relevant support accessories and facilities.
 Plan and arrange field kitchen, toilets, bathrooms, onsite facilities (if any): reception area, laundry room, game room, hot tub, swimming pool, etc.

 Now it’s time to give your glamping tent some character, comfort, and charm by choosing the furnishings and decorations that you think will attract guests.
 Pick a design style that you’d like your furnishings to match (i.e. boho chic, country-western, rustic, elegant and modern, shabby chic, etc.) and go shopping!